QutEcoacoustics/research-blog/research/EADM-Towsey/Long-Duration-Audio-Recordings-of-the-environment.md

 ## Slide 18: 44 days of ocean recordings -- with sunrise, sunset, and tidal annotations

+This is the same 44 days of false-colour spectrogram as shown in the previous slide but with sunrise, sunset, high- and low-tide times superimposed.
+Day length is increasing as the recording proceeds through spring.

 {% include figure.html src="Slides/Slide22.png" caption="Slide 18.
 Audio courtesy of courtesy of Aaron Rice, Cornell Lab of Ornithology." %}

-This is the same 44 days of false-colour spectrogram as shown in the previous slide but with sunrise, sunset, high- and low-tide times superimposed.
-Day length is increasing as the recording proceeds through spring.
 While black drum fish chorusing is dominant at night and likely to be triggered by increasing day-length, the chorusing does not appear to be constrained by daylight.
-However it is apparent that the knocking sounds in days 9-13 are at a maximum between high and low tides when coastal currents are at a maximum.
+However it is apparent that the "knocking" sounds in days 9-13 are at a maximum between high and low tides when coastal currents are at a maximum.
 In particular, they are at a maximum in the period between low tide and high tide.
 Clearly the "knocking" events are associated with something drifting in the ocean currents.
 The asymmetrical nature of the events (around low tide) may be due to the additive effect of the clock-wise circulation of ocean currents up the east coast of the USA.
 And there the mystery must remain.

 It is worth noting that these hundreds of hours of marine recording were made in order to detect the presence of the North Atlantic Right Whale (NARW), the most threatened of the whale species.
 The hydrophone was located in the middle of the NARW calving grounds towards the end of the calving season.
 The usual approach to identifying NARW calls is to write computer code specifically designed to recognise its three kinds of call.
 Due to the highly specific purpose of automated recognisers, they are designed *not* to detect any other acoustic events. however, LDFC spectrograms reveal a wealth of additional information about the marine sound-scape.
 They complement the information obtained by automated call recognisers because they reveal the acoustic environment in which the NARW live.